-The Cyber Lab
+Cyber Lab

-The Cyber Lab provides hands-on experiences to increase the IA knowledge of undergraduate and graduate students enrolled in cyber and related programs.
+The Cyber Lab provides hands-on experiences to increase the cybersecurity knowledge of undergraduate and graduate students enrolled in cyber and related programs.
 The Cyber Lab welcomes faculty and students of all disciplines, providing the infrastructure and tools for students to research, discover and apply cyber security knowledge to their related field of study.
 Hours for Cyber Lab student access will be posted on the door of the Cyber Lab each semester.
 Student lab managers will staff the Cyber Lab and are available to help students who desire to develop or improve lab skills.
+Laboratory hours are posted.
+Special permission for off-hour access is available for students working on projects.